EmberCraze/CV/README.md

 - To use Cargo to compile and configure the library
 - To create, test, and compile a rust library
-- To use result as a return type to detect possible errors
+- To use Result as a return type to detect possible errors
 - To establish different error types to clerify the type of error that has occured
 - To use different datatypes and vector types such as String, &str, and Vec\<char> when required
 - To iterate and enumerate vectors to process their data